School of Engineering

 Certain degrees within the School of Engineering require specific technical electives to be completed as part of the degree.
 The intent of the technical electives is to enhance (i.e. deepen and/or broaden) the scientific, mathematical, technological, or engineering knowledge or experience of the student in his or her career potential and development.

-The following stipulations must be followed when choosing technical electives in any of the four engineering degree programs.
+The following stipulations must be followed when choosing allowable technical electives in any of the residential engineering degree programs.

 Code | Title | Hours |